Invitation to Life: History

 Yvonne Trubert was born in Laurenan, Brittany in 1932 in a Roman Catholic family.
 While living in Paris, she discovered what her friends believed to be effective healing powers and she started gathering them in informal groups.
 By 1982, she had gathered some 60 members who decided that an association should be formally incorporated.
 This happened in 1983, and the association Invitation à la Vie (Invitation to Life) was born.

 Eventually, IVI developed in several other countries, and by 2000 it had several thousand members.
 Most of them remained active Roman Catholics and IVI became known for its mass pilgrimages, mostly to Catholic centers such as Lourdes, Fatima, and Mont Saint-Michel.
 In 1987, however, the French Catholic Bishops published a declaration claiming that IVI was a “gnostic” movement whose syncretism was incompatible with orthodox Catholicism.

 In France in 1995 and 1999, IVI was included in governmental lists of cults and sects (in 1995 under the name “Invitation à la vie intense”).
-On the other hand, in 2007 the association Invitation to Life has been declared of general interest in France: this means that IVI is recognised as a not-for-profit organisation with tax-deductibility status for donations.